kb1900/daily-schedule/README.md

 - Saves raw HTML and parsed JSON data
 - Only saves new data when changes are detected (using content hashing)
 - Comprehensive logging
+- Extracts and displays detailed assignment information for a specific person

 ## Requirements